Autosomal DNA analytics in surname projects

 Post Date: 2020-11-02

 Topic : Graphs for Genealogy

-Patrilineal trees are a convenient way to show relationships between men in a surname project group which presumably has one or more CMA.
-If individual trees are truncated before a CMA, one can assume the existence of the CMA and add him to the patrilineal tree.
+Patrilineal trees are a convenient way to show relationships between men in a surname project group which presumably has a CMA.
+If individual trees a truncated before a CMA, one can assume the existence of the CMA and add him to the patrilineal tree.
 This allows one to analyse the group as a whole.
 In some cases there may be common ancestors of a subgroup(s) who are known and presumably, by an unknown path, converge on the more distant CMA for all the men.

 This document explores methods for using at-DNA results to help map the missing steps in the path to the CMA of all the men.
 The at-DNA may be derived from the men in the project or other individuals in their families who share a path to the surname under investigation.
 The figure illustrates the opportunity.

 |Matches (blue nodes) may match more than one surname kit (pink nodes) and provide additional clues about how the kit owners are related.
 The number on the edge is the shared centimorgans|

 |This graph uses a set of project kits from the Avitts surname project and matches whose surname is McGhee or McGee.
 McGhee is hypothesized to be the surname of the mother of the kit owner's most distant known Avitts ancestor.
 That kit owner has 8 McGhee matches, supporting the hypothesis.
 But equally important is the other project kits also have McGhee matches, some of which are shared by more than one kit.
 Discovering these bridging matches from a pool of, in this case, 49,977 matches is very easy with graph analytics and very difficult with other methods.|